min2ha/ukwa-site/content/target/59029/index.en.md

   "subject": null
 }

-# Huffpost: Pornography Addiction Revealed By Brain Scan, Similar To Alcoholism Or Drug Addiction

 News article about recent research that shows people addicted to pornography have similar brain behaviour as those addicted to alcohol and drugs